 - Plan your accommodation.
 I rented camping equipment from Erratic Rock which is the cheapest form of accommodation you can get in the park.
 Once you have your equipment, there is no need for reservations.
 If you don't want to camp, you can stay in a Refugio, though I would make reservations in advance to ensure that you have a bed.
 If you really want luxury there is the Las Torres Hotel.

 - What/where to eat.
 At the Refugios, you have the option of full board meaning that, in addition to giving you your breakfast and dinner, they'll pack you a lunch for your day hiking.
 Even if you camp you can go to a Refugio and buy a meal.
 At the Grand Paine campground there was a kitchen building with stoves and sink.
 At the campground near the Torres (and I'm assuming for most of the circuit) there were no restaurants or cooking facilities.

 - What to pack.
 When you're hiking, you need to keep what you're carrying to a minimum.
 Scale down your luggage and, if necessary, leave a bag at a hostel before you go to the park.
 For four days I wore/carried:

 - 2 t-shirts

 - two pairs of high quality hiking socks, underwear

 - nuts, dried fruit, etc.

-- The option of flying.
-If you don’t have the time to take the Navimag Ferry, you can fly to Puerto Natales or Punta Arena.
-Before leaving on this trip I knew that I would have to fly back to Santiago due lack of time.
+If you don't have the time to take the Navimag Ferry, you can fly to Puerto Natales or Punta Arena.
+Before leaving on this trip I knew that I would have to fly back to Santiago due to lack of time.
 When I priced it via LAN it looked like it would cost about $500.
-When there, I learned about SKY Airlines and booked for $178 all in.
+When in Chile, I learned about SKY Airlines and booked for $178 all in.